Macloserpants/ur-protective-stop-recorder/README.md

   - Run virtual environement (Follow steps similar to Point 2. just without "pip install opencv-python" command
   - Run python script: cd path/to/folder > type "python cam_capture.py"

+## FOR TESTING PURPOSES
+Use 'c' as keypress to Unlock Protective Stop and play program.

 Note_1: Program can automatically detect if robot is cb-series or e-series.
 Note_2: Program is currently only programmed for Protective Stops and not other Stops.
 Note_3: Program was tested with only 1 camera.
 There might be issues potential issues to automatically detect the desired camera, if device has multiple cameras